Making waves since 1987

 Passions of Paradise is a true local company and is one of the few in Cairns that is still owner operated.
-Alan Wallish built the first Passions of Paradise, a steel catamaran, in Cairns in 1987 with the simple aim of providing a fun trip to the reef.
+Alan Wallish, Managing Director and Founder, built the first Passions of Paradise, a steel catamaran, in Cairns in 1987 with the simple aim of providing a fun trip to the reef.
 In 1997 he cut the boat in half and extended the length by 4 meters.
 The result was a faster more comfortable ride with the added bonus of an extended range to access more reefs.
 Then in 2003, the “new” boat was built; Passions 2.
 At 25 meters and made of fiber glass she was certainly built for speed and luxury.
-Passions 2 revolutionized day trips to the Great Barrier Reef and a provided a real alternative to travelling on a motor boat.
+Passions 2 revolutionized day trips to the Great Barrier Reef and provided a real alternative to travelling on a motor boat.

 We provide an unforgettable, highly customer focused tour of the Great Barrier Reef to small groups of like minded guests who are looking for a unique personal Cairns Reef tour experience